About me, Tiffany

 I've found, however, that the hardest thing during these conversations is maintaining a positive tone.
 Many relish the opportunity to tell their horror story to the younger generation "because they need to know!"
 I usually tell them that, actually, they don't need to know as this is their body, their baby and their birth experience which they are preparing for and we need to respect that.
 It is so difficult to compare the circumstances, the mindset, the bodies of these two women, therefore, it is pointless to tell them that they may have a similar experience.
 This tends to create an awkward moment as it is the first time they are being challenged rather than encouraged to tell their story.
 The result of these stories together with what is relayed to us in the media and on television is that we get a mind that contains negative and very often inaccurate thoughts about birth, which can often create the feeling of fear.

 I have add so many beautiful conversations and exchanges with friends and family but my favourite conversation I've had about hypnobirthing was with my cousin who started off by admitting she had tocophobia (fear of giving birth) and she honestly thought that although she loves children, this fear could keep her from having any of her own.
 By the time we had drunk our coffee and eaten our lovely pastry, she had realised that her fears were based on assumptions and perceptions, not on facts.
-The sweet look on her face as she suddenly could imagine herself giving birth was simply amazing.
+The excited look on her face as she suddenly could imagine herself giving birth was simply amazing.
 This look of relief and personal belief is why I do this job!

 I love these conversations because although they always start with a huge level of scepticism, by the end I will have convinced and changed the perception of birth in others.
 This is how we can help the future generation of mums to trust themselves to birth their babies safely.